shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/xandr-sdk-app.md

 ---
-title: Xandr SDK App
+title: Mobile SDK App
 description: This article provides instructions on using Xandr's SDK application and explores various features of the Xandr advertising platform. ms.custom: android-sdk, ios-sdk ms.date : 10/28/2023
 ---
-# Xandr SDK app
+# Mobile SDK app

-Xandr's **SDK App** showcases the features of the Xandr advertising platform and the [Xandr mobile advertising SDK](xandr-mobile-sdks.md).
+Xandr's **Mobile SDK App** showcases the features of the Xandr advertising platform and the [Xandr mobile advertising SDK](xandr-mobile-sdks.md).

 Use our SDK application on your mobile device to display and test the behavior of creatives rendered in Xandr's SDK.